 Read also: Saint Bartholomew.
 How did Bartholomew die?

 Prayer to Saint Helena

 Holy Emperors Constantine and Helen, indeed after God and the Mother of God.

 You are also our hope and helpers, For you are certainly our joy in the time of trouble,

 so you protect us in our need and help us.
 Also, you are the guardians

 of the holy monasteries and also churches; for this, we fall

 before you with tears, praying that you will also not cease to help us.

-The helpless, but intercede with God and with His Most Holy Mother
+The helpless, but intercede with God, His Most Holy Mother,

 fear and strengthen us all.
 In the faith to the